-These tools are used to CONSULT - Seek broad based input and feedback.
+These tools are used to consult - seek broad based input and feedback

 Focus Groups Facilitated small group discussion.
 To gauge public opinion especially at start of project; to provide opportunity for input; to supplement other PP efforts.
-Open Houses w/ Presentation Informal forum to provide project information.
+Open Houses with Presentation Informal forum to provide project information.
 Consult level includes a brief presentation and opportunity for providing input.
 To improve understanding of the project; to receive public input Public Comments (Comment Forms, other) Can be in forms, on web pages, or requested.
 To receive public input, understand issues.
-Public Information Meetings Organized meetings that provide project information with a brief presentation and opportunity for questions from the public.
-To meet legal requirements; to allow public opportunity for input; to allow public to express concerns/issues.
+Public Involvement Meetings Organized meetings that provide project information with a brief presentation and opportunity for questions from the public.
+To meet legal requirements; to allow public opportunity for input; to allow public to express concerns or issues.
 Site Tours Organized visit to a project area.
 To provide direct view of issues; to supplement work by same group (e.g. a stakeholder group) Scientific surveys Survey administered to a representative sample of people to learn about a larger population.
-To understand group preferences; to achieve a baseline understanding; to gather trends Stakeholder Groups Group meets in two-way discussion about project issues.
-To understand group preferences; to achieve a baseline understanding; to provide opportunity for individuals from otherwise underrepresented groups Delphi processes Surveying technique using a designated group of people.
-Responses are compiled, sent back to people for opportunity to change responses.
-Process repeated until changes do not result in significant changes.
-To provide opportunity (to select group) to develop consent among a group of people without meeting.
-Interviews Specific questions about a project or activity are asked of particular individuals or groups.
-To build relations; to learn individual perspectives; to garner ideas/solutions Expert Panels Similar to a focus group, invited members of a panel are asked to participate in a facilitated discussion on specific topics related to a project.
-To garner input on project issues/alternatives; to compare "expert" opinions to the general public opinion.
-Trend Extrapolation Using a set of data, trends are identified and a group of people are used to examine the trends.
-To garner input on project issues; to compare trend data and public opinion.
+To understand group preferences; to achieve a baseline understanding to gather trends Stakeholder Groups Group meets in two-way discussion about project issues.
+To understand group preferences; to achieve a baseline understanding; to provide an opportunity for individuals from otherwise underrepresented groups Delphi processes Surveying technique using a designated group of people.
+Responses are compiled, sent back to people for opportunity to people for opportunity to change responses Process repeated until changes do not result in significant changes To provide opportunity (to select group) to develop consent among a group of people without meeting.

+Interviews Specific questions about a project or activity are asked of particular groups or individuals.
+To build relations; to learn individual perspectives; to garner ideas/solutions Expert Panel Similar to a focus group, invited members of a panel are asked to participate in a facilitated discussion on specific topics related to a project.
+To garner input on project issues/alternatives; ; to compare expert opinions to the general public opinion.
+Trend Extrapolation Using a set of data, trends are identified and a group of people are used to extrapolate the trends To garner input on project issues; to compare trend data and public opinion.
 Response summary Formal documentation that provides feedback to the public regarding comments received and how they are being incorporated.
 To comply with legal requirements; to publicly announce and show how all comments were addressed.